 Physical and environmental safeguardslink

-Since Fivetran relies on Google Cloud Platform, physical and environmental security is handled entirely by Google.
-Google provides an extensive list of compliance and regulatory assurances, including SOC 1/2-3, PCI-DSS and ISO27001.
-See Google Cloud Platform compliance, security, and data center security documentation for more detailed information.
+Physical and environmental security is handled entirely by our cloud service providers.
+Each of our cloud service providers provides an extensive list of compliance and regulatory assurances, including SOC 1/2-3, PCI-DSS, and ISO27001.

 Your organization permissionslink